 Cognitive Behavioral Therapy (CBT) is the most popular and the most widely used form of psychotherapy treatment for many mental health disorders and issues, even going beyond grief.
 It has been well studied and well documented, and it has had a large amount of success in treating many different psychological conditions.
 This has made it a staple in the treatment options for mental health.

-CBT is based on the belief that many of the difficulties people face in their mental health has to do with negative, pervasive, and unhelpful thoughts.
+CBT is based on the belief that many of the difficulties people face in their mental health have to do with negative, pervasive, and unhelpful thoughts.
 Those negative thoughts can create negative emotions and behaviors that negatively impact a person’s life.
 CBT attempts to change those negative thoughts into positive ones and thus improve the person’s emotional well-being.

 The goals of CBT are to: